 - Fill out an Application for Degree with the Graduate School.
 The deadline is the 20th day of classes during the fall or spring semesters.

 - Complete Oral Interview and Reading Competency prior to MA Examinations

 Before the MA degree in Spanish is granted, all candidates must pass 3 written comprehensive examinations over reading lists in three areas.
 They will then have an oral interview, based on the reading lists, with graduate faculty.

 You will have to take into consideration two separate graduate school requirements: all degree candidates must be enrolled in at least one credit hour during their semester of graduation; all GTAs must be enrolled in a minimum of 6 credit hours.
 During your last semester you can maintain minimum enrollment (between 1-6 credits), but if you drop below 6 credit hours, you must file an Application for Exception form.
-Print and fill out the form, stating in a logical and coherent manner a rational basis for the requested exception.
+Print and fill out the form, stating in a concise manner the reasons for the requested exception.
 The Graduate Coordinator must approve and sign the form before forwarding it to the Graduate School.

 Yes, it is possible and here are some options for you:

 Most importantly, contact the Graduate Coordinator to create your personalized course of study.
 Be advised that there is a minimum number of credits that must be taken at the WSU campus.